ttsalo/reprap-projects/BBLogic/README.md

 	 - TODO: change the fit to be precise.
 The original idea of being able to easily remove and insert large track modules is not worth the downside of everything being built on a shaky foundation.
+        - Thinking about supporting larger circuits...
+	 - 1 gate wide (2 signals) fabric block requires 2 supports and the
+	   gate block 4 supports.
+	 - 2 gate wide fabric 4 supports and gate block 8 supports
+	 - 3 gate wide fabric 6 supports and gate block 12 supports
+	 - The fabric blocks are never in a line so they will require a set of single towers
+	 - However the gate block supports are always in two straight lines
+	 - So, let's say we are 6 high, 3 gate wide, we would need total of 12*6=72 spacer blocks
+	 - But we can also use just 2 6 wide single height spacers (12 blocks) and 4 5 high towers at the ends (20 blocks) cutting the total to just 32.
+	 - From this we could calculate the spacer block count for a given circuit length and width.
+For a 3 wide circuit, 1 additional length would require 6+4 blocks.
+	 - Also, the fabric can turn signals in both directions so we can build a zig-zag pattern (l-r-l-r) or a series of u-turns (l-l-r-r) The first gives a less wide staight line and the second wider but shorter straight line, with neither requiring building on top of the existing circuit.
+Both leave empty space though.

+       - Testing 13.12.2022:
+        - Some interesting spacer results:
+	 - 1 and 2 high spacers don't need crossbracing.
+Using just vertical bars seems to work fine.
+	 - 3 or higher vertical bars don't print nicely, there's too much wobble at the top.
+This means we have to split higher supports into at most 2-high sections.
+	 - 3mm diameter crossbraces don't print nicely either, too little cross section and the print ends uneven and weak.
+	 - Increased crossbraces to 4mm dia and this helped, but because of the overhangs the print doesn't go that smooth and now the accompanying vertical bars are a problem even 2-high.
+	 - However it turns out that with 2-high sections and 4mm crossbraces the vertical bars are not even needed, the structure is strong enough with just the cross-truss.
+	 - So, TODO: remove vertical bars from spacers 3 or higher.
+	   - Question: is the 3 high spacer ok with just one section?

+        - Now for a new problem:
+	 - Because the fabric blocks and gates are both now planned to have peg connectors, they need to have at least one length of track between them.
+This will add significant extra length to the circuit.
+	 - The fabric blocks need pegs on both input and output since the curvature begins right away (well, 1mm away)
+	 - So, change the gate to have peg holes instead, so we can plug a gate directly to two fabric blocks when needed.
+This should not be a problem since the gate does already have straight sections at input and output (these might need to be lengthened)
+	 - This now also means that the track sections need redesign'
+	  - Which then raises the problem that the peg sections were supposed to be the supporting ones and the holes supported ones.
+	  - However, by inverting the wedge shape we can just as well make the hole the supporting one.
+	   - Which then raises another problem, how do we fit supporting peg directly to supporting hole?
+The peg widens downwards and the hole narrows downwards.
+	 - WHAT IF... we just make the gate the supported one?
+This might solve other problems as well.
+The track sections were supposed to be bridges, but it shouldn't be an issue to move the spacers from the gate ends one space to the adjacent track end when needed.
+	   There's the slight problem of connecting two gates directly to each other but that should be solvable with a special spacer.
+	  - Nice features:
+	   - Gate base track is now printable slanted with no supports
+	   - Signal track blocks will be chainable with no extra effort
+	   - DONE

+       - Testing 14.12.2022:
+        - The new gate track works great.
+Now only needs the logic bits.
+	- The fabric block still has the problem that a ball can bounce from the inner to the outer track.
+At least too much speed triggers this, maybe something else (spin?).
+Same thing can happen after the exit.
+	 - Might not be a problem in practice as this test was with smooth gate tracks, real gates are not so fast.
+        - Modified the signal track connectors to work with the new idea
+	- Also a note about the build plate sections: The fabric block sections need to be square but the gate section N*3 by W.
+	- Problem: The integral support for the fabric block now prevents putting a supported 1-length signal section at the input, this will be needed in circuits now that the signal supports the gate

+       - Testing 15.12.2022:
+        - Fixed generating non-square build plate sections, printing some 4x3 to put between previous 4x4 plates (also 3x4, for putting after turning 90 degrees while keeping the peg orientations constant)

+       - Testing 20.12.2022:
+        - Printing some 4x3 and 3x4 plates to construct a build plate assembly for longer circuits
+	- TODO: End piece for signal tracks to stop balls from going everywhere
+	 - DONE, works fine
+	 - We'll also need a variant that fits into a gate directly.
+	- Printing a gate track with an output support, seems this will be needed pretty often
+	 - However chaining gates also needs either a peg-peg adapter piece or changing the gate output to a peg, so it can support the next gate
+	 - TODO: design the gate-to-gate support block
+	  - DONE, and we can probably rely on the two jigsaw pegs, just have small notch on the uphill gate to clear the center peg of the spacer block
+	   - Minor TODO: make sure this works on longer blocks, we'll want to have one full-width block to support all gates at once
+	- Fabric block fed directly from a empty gate track has serious problems with balls jumping the track
+	 - Adding a 2-long signal between the gate track output and fabric input seems to fix this
+	 - Solution maybe just avoiding feeding fabrics directly from transfer tracks?
+	 - Or adding some sort of a speed bump?
+Maybe just the wheel from the gate.
+That should work, it will have some friction and it will allow using a single kind of part for transfer tracks and gates.

+       - Full adder planning 20.12.2022:
+        - Needs 7 gates total, 2 repeaters, 5 actual gates
+	- 5 gates deep, circuit has only 3 but the need to repeat signals dictates this.
+	- 5 signals wide, 2 gates wide
+	- Only one fabric block needed
+	- The inputs are at level 6 if output is level 0

+       - Porting the old full gate mechanics to grid system 21.12.2022:
+        - First iteration of the new gate with old mechanism ported to it
+	- Bugs:
+	 - Ratchet arms will tend to fall of even with the collars added
+	  - DONE: added collars to both sides, this should fix the issue.
+	 - Wheel arm will also fall off from the shorter side
+	  - DONE: added collars to the shorter side only, idea is to avoid jamming as the gate track sections are not one piece
+	 - Wheel is a little bit too low, balls will get stuck
+	  - DONE: raised by 1mm
+         - The moving parts are now as far up as possible, which means that balls arriving at minimal speed will not get much more before hitting the mechanical parts.
+Move the assembly downhill?
+	 - The wheel is too low, balls can pass but just barely.
+	 - The ratchet-tooth angle may be slightly wrong, meaning that when one ball is loading the wheel and the other channel's ratchet arm, that may cause too much friction for the second ball.

+       - Testing 22.12.2022:
+        - Moved the mechanicals 15mm downhill
+	- Adjusted the wheel 1mm up
+	- Other ideas:
+	 - Maybe make the gate track pair one piece?
+	  - Yeah, this is a good idea.
+The grid system itself doesn't locate the gates well enough.

+       - Testing 28.12.2022:
+        - Constructing the gates on top of single towers is not a great idea.
+	  Fixed the gate support piece to allow wider structures.